 New Guidelines to Enhance Adaptive Sports School Programs

-We’re a little late to the party, but wanted to share the news from the American Association of Adapted Sports Programs about exciting new guidelines on adapted sports programs in schools that will make it easier for disabled children to get involved in these life changing programs.
+We’re a little late to the party.
+But we wanted to share the news from the American Association of Adapted Sports Programs.
+They’re about exciting new guidelines on adapted sports programs in schools.
+It will make it easier for disabled children to get involved in these life changing programs.

 Announcing the Men’s Liberty Adaptive Sports Photo Contest!